Power BI Map Visualizations: Mapping Common City Names

 Result: Rendered correctly

-For completeness, let’s demonstrate mapping using a defined hierarchy of the Country, State/Province, and City data columns.
+For completeness, this section demonstrates mapping using a defined hierarchy of the Country, State/Province, and City data columns.

 Use the following steps to add the hierarchy to the model: